Marissa841/Microsoft-Movie-Analysis/README.md

 ## Conclusions

 With this in mind, I would recommend Microsoft to make a movie that is between 2 to 2.5 hours long and also to consider a film in the action, drama, or comedy genre.
-Additionally, I would recommend making about 8.8 films a year in order to compete with the top studios.
+Additionally, I would recommend making about 11.4 films a year in order to compete with the top studios.
 This analysis has gaps due to the small data set and only including domestic gross as a measure of earnings.
 To improve this project, I would like to work with foreign gross and cost of production data to understand the bigger picture of potential earnings per film.

 ## For More Information

-Please review the full analysis in this [Jupyter Notebook](https://github.com/Marissa841/Movie-Analysis/blob/main/dsc-phase1-microsoft-movie-analysis.ipynb) or [presentation](Movie Analysis Presentation.pdf).
+Please review the full analysis in this [Jupyter Notebook](https://github.com/Marissa841/Movie-Analysis/blob/main/dsc-phase1-microsoft-movie-analysis.ipynb) or [presentation](Movie_Analysis_Presentation.pdf).

 For any additional questions, please contact **Marissa Bush, marissabush.02@gmail.com**